Cube-OS/cubeOS/test/integration/linux/isis-obc/iobc-qa-plan.rst

 Out of Scope
 ^^^^^^^^^^^^

-- Kubos Linux build process.
+- CubeOS Linux build process.
 CircleCI will regularly verify the build process, so it is not necessary to duplicate the effort here.

 Testing Environment Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Files and projects required to run QA tests should be located in the
-Kubos repo under the `test/integration/linux` folder.
+CubeOS repo under the `test/integration/linux` folder.

-The release-candidate Kubos Vagrant image should include all these files
+The release-candidate CubeOS Vagrant image should include all these files
 and should be used to run the tests.

 Hardware Requirements